osoriomica/invaders/README.md

 ![Frank Slama AKA Invader](README-folder/other-assets/invader-portrait.jpg) [By Julie - Own work, CC BY-SA 4.0](https://commons.wikimedia.org/w/index.php?curid=50343315)

-!(Add couple of photos from my camera row).

-It’s become a personal habit of mine to photograph (or shoot) these Invader installations whenever I happily come across them whilst walking on the streets of my city or as a tourist somewhere else.
-So, this project comes from that mix of nostalgia, street art and our compulsive need of capturing cool things in photos.
-The user controls the shooter as usual, but on this occasion, they are tourists with their cameras shooting photos of the invaders crawling down the buildings.
-I hope to capture some of that original fun with a twist on my version of Space Invaders.

 ## User Experience

 ### User stories
-The user: anyone should be able to play and hopefully enjoy the experience.
-On one side, Space Invaders recalls the nostalgia for the Golden Age of arcade games but also, it’s a simple and fun game to play.
+Space Invaders recalls the nostalgia for the Golden Age of arcade games but also, it’s a simple and fun game to play.
+Therefore, the user of this website is someone who'd like to play a quick shooting game based on Space Invaders.
+Or someone who shares the interest (or maybe has just come across) an installation by Invader.

 - As a user, I’d like to understand how to play the game.
+- As a user, I’d like to play the game with simple controls.
 - As a user, I would like to easily start a new game.
-- As a user, I’d like to have control over some of the visuals like the background, the invader’s style or my avatar.
+- As a user, I’d like to choose my shooter.
 - As a user, I’d like to be able to pause, resume and/or start a new game.
-- As a user, I’d like to control the volume for the audio effects/background music.
+- As a user, I’d like to control the audio effects/background music.
 - As a user, I’d like to know my score at the end of the game.
-- As a user, I’d like to know if I’ve lost and be able to start again.
+- As a user, I’d like to know if I’ve lost or won the game.
-- As a user, I’d like to share my score with social media and maybe challenge a friend.??

 ### Features
-Layout: The website is presented in two pages, keeping the focus on the game as the main feature.
+Layout: The website is presented in two pages.
+The homepage and the game page.
+The focus relies on the game as the main feature.
+#### General features
+- logo and navigation menu with two links: Home and Play Urban Invaders.
+- footer with social media icons to open in a new tab facebook and instagram websites.

-#### homepage:
+#### Homepage:
-- Welcome message: the homepage has a simple welcome message like a French road sign (blue background, white inner border and text written in white uppercase -but with an arcade-inspired font).
-The welcome message offers quick instructions and a button to start the game.
+- Welcome message: the homepage has a simple welcome message styled like a French road sign (blue background, white inner border and text written in white uppercase -but with an arcade-inspired font).
-- Maybe transitioning with a loading animation screen before the rest of the code can run.

-By Jordiet. from Reus - París, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=76505381

-- Instructions: The user can click on the instructions button to open a modal featuring a quick intro to the game and playing instructions.
+- Instructions: the welcome message offers quick instructions on how to play the game.
+- Link: to the game page.
-#### game page:
+#### Game page:
+- Modal: on page load, a bootstrap modal is displayed with 3 shoooter options to choose before starting the game.
-- Button to close the modal reads “Got it!”.
+- Button to close the modal reads "Start Game”.
+- Score display: below the navigation menu, centered with yellow text for contrast.
+The game over or winning messages are updated on the same line.
+- Game Options: Two buttons below the score and above the game’s grid: New Game and Pause/Resume.
+- Game Board: on a square box with dark semi transparent background.
+The invaders and the shooting camera are placed within.
-- Game Controls: Three buttons above the game’s grid that the user can click on: New Game, Pause and Resume.
+- Game Controls: Big arrow buttons and the selected shooter are placed directly below the grid.
+The user can play without a keyboard using these buttons.
-- Choose your shooter/invader/space.
-The user can choose their favourite shooter/invader/space from a pre-set options menu underneath the game’s grid.
-Each space loads a different background song A default space is loaded at the start of the game and on clicking the New Game button.
-- Sound controls: The user can click on the audio icons to control volume.
+- Sound controls: The user can click on the audio icon to toggle the sound on and off.
-- A footer with social media links to share the game.
-##### Gameplay:
+##### Game Logic:
 - On game start, the shooter is placed at the bottom centre of the grid.
-The grouped of invaders appear at the top left corner and start moving side to side, descending one space towards the shooter.
+The grouped of invaders appear at the top left corner and start moving side to side, descending towards the shooter.
-Using Left and Right arrows, the user can move the shooter side to side but not past the edge of the grid.
+- Using Left and Right arrows (on keyboard and on screen), the user can move the shooter side to side but not past the edge of the grid.
-Using the Up arrow, the shooter can fire against the invaders.
+- Using the Up arrow or the spacebar on the keyboard (or clicking on the shooter's icon on screen), the user can fire against the invaders.
-- 3 credits are given to the user to play before the game is over.
-- Each time the shooter hits an invader, this disappears and the score is increased by one.
+- Each time the shooter hits an invader, it disappears and the score is increased by one.
 - The game is won by destroying all the invaders before they touch the shooter or the bottom of the grid.
-If the
 - The game is lost if the invaders reach the shooter or the bottom of the grid.
-- If all invaders are destroyed.
-Send a new wave of faster invaders with differentiated by a different icon.??
-- At random, one “boss invader” can appear during the game and shoot back at the user.
-The user can fire at this invader too.
-If the user is hit by the “boss invader”, the shooter looses a credit/life.??
 - Game Over: the end of the game.
-A modal appears with the final score and a Congratulations!
+The score display is updated with the final score and a Congratulations!
 Or Game Over message.
-(And the option to share this on Instagram/Facebook??).

 	#### Possible features to add in a future deployment:
 	- Scoreboard with a top 10 of the highest scores and the user’s initials.
  	- Boss to increase difficulty of the game.
+Random math drop bomb to shooter?
+(Nice to have if more time)
-	- Share score to social media?
+	- Share score to social media.
 	- Report an issue link to write an email to developer.
-	- Random math drop bomb to shooter?
-(Nice to have if more time)

-### Functionalities to add
-- Choose your Avatar / invaders
-- Score display.
-- 404 Page - Looks like you’ve reached beyond space.
-Button: Go back!
-- Second and third wave of faster invaders?
-- 3 lives?
-Display credits 03/02/01/game over - Would you like to play again?
-- Boss with faster moving interval that shoots back at user??
+	- Option to add levels of difficulty (faster invaders, bosses, etc)

 ### Design
 The overall design is inspired by the original arcade aesthetic and Invader’s street art installations (see introduction).